zyachel/libremdb/README.md

 - Is content served from third-parties, like Amazon?
   Nope, libremdb proxies all image and video requests through the instance to avoid exposing your IP address, browser information and other personally identifiable metadata ([Contributor](https://github.com/httpjamesm)).

-- Will Amazon track me then?
-  Also nope.
-All Amazon will see is the libremdb instance making the request, not you.
-IP address, browser information and other personally identifiable metadata is hidden from Amazon.

 - Why not just use IMDb?
   Refer to the [features section](#some-features) above.
 - Why didn't you use other databases like [TMDB](https://www.themoviedb.org/) or [OMDb](https://www.omdbapi.com/)?